SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

+# 2 Cultures, Backgrounds, and Roles

+Character creation in the 2d12 system is built in four stages.
+Each stage contributes **4 attribute points**, for a total of **16 points** distributed before the player assigns their final 4 points freely.
+No single attribute may exceed **5** at character creation.

-# Cultures
+# 2.1 Cultures
+Each culture grants **4 attribute points**, one Culture Talent, language access, and skill options from the culture's aspects.
+Choose or create your culture.
 ## **The Imperial Civilisations**

 The heartland of the Empire encompasses the grand and decadent Eternal City, the rest of Latium, Ionia, and the fully Imperialised province of Hispania.
 Wealthy cities and a rich urban life define this region, offering abundant opportunities for city adventures, political conspiracies, and skulduggery.
 Of late, raiders have made incursions into both Ionia and Latium, casting a dark shadow over these proud lands.

-**Roman**
+### Roman

-Shaped by law, discipline, and civic duty, Romans are administrators and soldiers in equal measure.
+Law, discipline, and civic duty shape the Roman mind.
+Romans are administrators and soldiers in equal measure, versed in the structures that hold the world together.

 - *Attribute Points:* +2 Intellect, +1 Presence, +1 Might
 - *Culture Talent:* **Civic Authority** – When dealing with Imperial institutions, officials, or soldiers, gain advantage on Presence-based tests.

-**Ionian**
+### Ionian Greek

-Philosophers, physicians, and merchants, Ionians are the Empire's scholars and its conscience.
+Philosophers, physicians, and merchants.
+Ionians are the Empire's scholars and its conscience, at home in the agora and the academy alike.

-- *Attribute Points:* +2 Intellect, +2 Presence
+- **Attribute Points:** REA +2, CHA +2
-- *Culture Talent:* **Learned** – Once per scene, recall a relevant piece of historical, scientific, or philosophical knowledge to gain advantage on an Intellect test.
+- **Culture Talent:** *Learned* — Once per scene, recall a relevant piece of historical, scientific, or philosophical knowledge to gain advantage on a REA test.

-**Hispanian**
+### Hispanian

 Tough, proud, and fiercely independent beneath a Roman veneer.
-- *Attribute Points:* +2 Might, +1 Agility, +1 Presence
+The Hispanians are the Empire's most reliable auxiliaries and its most dangerous rebels.

+- **Attribute Points:** STR +2, AGI +1, CHA +1
-- *Culture Talent:* **Warrior Heritage** – Gain advantage on Fortitude tests to resist fear or intimidation in combat.
+- **Culture Talent:** *Warrior Heritage* — Gain advantage on Fortitude tests to resist fear or intimidation in combat

 ***